CloudLabs-MOC/MS-900-Lab-Content/Instructions/Module-2-Microsoft-Teams-for-Collaboration.md

       - **Calls** - In some cases, if your organization has it set up, you can call anyone from Teams, even if they are not using Teams.

-      - **Activity** - Catch up on all your unread messages, @mentions, replies, and more.

-1. Now open a new InPrivate window and log in to [Microsoft Teams](https://go.microsoft.com/fwlink/p/?linkid=2123761&lm=deeplink&lmsrc=FreemiumEOLWeb&cmpid=FreemiumEOL).
+1. Now open a new InPrivate window and log in to [Microsoft Teams](https://teams.microsoft.com/_#/conversations/General?threadId=19:8wQivfzovZjEhLVhWvKZK4Oq6Jes-tuglDEJMXJF6cI1@thread.tacv2&ctx=channel).

-1. When prompted enter the username and password of the user that you created in the previous exercise.
+1. When prompted enter the username and password of the user that you created in Module 01.

      >**Note**: if it asks you to choose between, **Download the windows app** or **Use the web app instead**, then select **Use the web app instead**.

+     >**Note:** Close the **Bring your team together** pop-up.

-1. In the admin team's account, search and select the newly created user from the search bar and initiate a conversation.
+1. Minimize the InPrivate window.
+In the admin team's account, search and select the newly created user from the search bar and initiate a conversation.

-1. Now switch back to the team's user account and verify the message.
+1. Now switch back to the InPrivate window and verify that the user recieve the message, and after verifying, minimize the window .

 1. To create a new team from the left navigation menu select **Teams**, click on **+** icon and select **Create team**.